-If the average concentration that exceeds benchmark value(s) can be attributed solely to the presence of that pollutant in the natural background, then corrective action or additional monitoring is not required, provided that all of the following are true:
+If the average concentration that exceeds benchmark value(s) can be attributed solely to the presence of that pollutant in the natural background, then corrective action or additional monitoring is not required, if all the following are true:

-• The average concentration of the benchmark monitoring results is less than or equal to the concentration of the pollutant in the natural background.

-- The supporting rational, supporting data, and literature studies that describe the levels of natural background pollutants in the stormwater discharge are documented and maintained with the SWPPP. - The EPA is notified on the final DMR that the benchmark exceedances are attributable solely to natural background pollutant levels.
+- The average concentration of the benchmark monitoring results is less than or equal to the concentration of the pollutant in the natural background. - The supporting rational, supporting data, and literature studies that describe the levels of natural background pollutants in the stormwater discharge are documented and maintained with the SWPPP. - The EPA is notified on the final DMR that the benchmark exceedances are attributable solely to natural background pollutant levels.

-Many of the permitted sites at SNL/NM are located in areas with minimal development, where stormwater is collected as over-land flow and comes into direct contact with natural sediments.
-Sediments at SNL/NM are naturally high in a variety of metals, which are suspected to be the source of elevated concentrations of aluminum, copper, iron, magnesium, and zinc-all typically found in stormwater.
+Several of the permitted sites at SNL/NM are in remote areas with minimal development, where stormwater is collected as over-land flow and comes into direct contact with natural sediments.
+Naturally-occurring metals are found in elevated concentrations in local sediments.
+In particular, aluminum, copper, iron, magnesium, and zinc are associated with the local bedrock and sediments and are all typically found in stormwater at SNL/NM.
 Background concentrations are discussed in Appendix I of this SWPPP.